danfuzz/samizdat/doc/samizdat-0/library-conditional.md

 each a no-argument function.
 Calls each of them in turn until one of them returns `true`, in which case this function also returns `true`.
 If no predicate returns `true`, this function returns `false`.

+#### `\"switch"(value, cases, defaultFunction?) <> . | !.`

+Value dispatcher.
+Takes an arbitrary `value` and a map of `cases`.
+This looks up the value as a key in the case map.
+If it finds a mapping, the mapping's value is called as a function with no arguments.
+If it does not find a mapping and a `defaultFunction` is supplied, then that function is called with no arguments.

+The result of a call to this function is the same as the result of whatever function was called in turn (including void).
+If no function was called, this function returns void.